Skip to main content

 Driver Components and Structure

-A SmartThings Edge Device Driver consists of 4 main components:
+A SmartThings Edge Device Driver consists of up to five main components:

 • A configuration file